rackerlabs/rackspace-how-to/content/cloud-servers/install-nextcloud-on-debian-10.md

 Configure your database by using the following steps:

-1. Enter your MySQL or MariaDB installation by using the following command:
+1. Enter your MariaDB installation by using the following command:

        mysql